rsdoiel/antenna/archives/2025/planet_2025.21.md

 ---

-## Trump warns Putin he is 'playing with fire'
+## Trump warns Putin he is 'playing with fire' over talks

 date: 2025-05-27, from: RTÉ News

-US President Donald Trump warned Vladimir Putin that he was "playing with fire," launching a fresh broadside at his Russian counterpart over stalled Ukraine peace efforts.
+US President Donald Trump has said Vladimir Putin was "playing with fire" by refusing to engage in ceasefire talks with Kyiv as Russian forces made gains in Ukraine's northeast.

 <br>